thisiskyle/sleepy-nvim/README.md

     ---@type sleepy.RequestData[]
     data = {

-        --- (optional) add '---data-urlencode' prefix before the data
+        --- (optional) add '--data-urlencode' prefix before the data
         ---@type sleepy.RequestData
         { urlencode = "" },

-        --- (optional) add '---data-raw' prefix before the data
+        --- (optional) add '--data-raw' prefix before the data
         ---@type sleepy.RequestData
         { raw = "" },

-        --- (optional) encodes the table as json and will add '---data' prefix before the data
+        --- (optional) encodes the table as json and will add '--data' prefix before the data
         ---@type sleepy.RequestData
         { json_encode = { } },

         --- (optional) use the data type and request type to decide which prefix to use
-        --- on a GET request, this will be sent as '---data-urlencoded'
+        --- on a GET request, this will be sent as '--data-urlencoded'
-        --- on a POST request, this will be treated as standard '---data'
+        --- on a POST request, this will be treated as standard '--data'
         ---@type sleepy.RequestData
         { "" },

         --- (optional) use the data type and request type to decide which prefix to use
         --- on a GET request, this table be ignored
-        --- on a POST request, this table will be encoded as json and sent as '---data'
+        --- on a POST request, this table will be encoded as json and sent as '--data'
         ---@type sleepy.RequestData
         { { } },
     },